Would you like more information about the program?

 What Happens if I Don't Pass an Assessment?

-Students who do not achieve a passing score on a quiz or exam may retake the quiz or exam until they achieve a passing score.
-Please note this exception: The Final Practice Test only allows students one retake.
+Students who do not achieve a passing score on an end of module quiz may retake the quiz until they achieve a passing score.
+Please note this exception: The Final Practice Test only allows students one retake to score over 80%.

 What is CapYear Academy’s Refund Policy?